domRiddle/ASF/Commands.md

 ### Notes

 All commands are case-insensitive, but their arguments (such as bot names) are usually case-sensitive.

+`<Bots>` argument is optional in all commands.
+When specified, command is executed on given bots.
+When omitted, command is executed on current bot that receives the command.
+In other words, `status A` sent to bot `B` is the same as sending `status` to bot `A`.

 **Access** of the command defines **minimum** `EPermission` of `SteamUserPermissions` that is required to use the command, with an exception of `Owner` which is `SteamOwnerID` defined in global configuration file (and highest permission available).